 Do not expect them to digest everything in your e-commerce site.
 Instead, you can start by helping them complete the registration and open their online shop to lessen the burden on them.

 Your potential vendors may quit in the middle of the process if they find it too complicated.
-You can create a checklist to make onboarding simple for them.
+You can create a vendor onboarding checklist to make it simple for them.
 Let them go step-by-step rather than jumping into the middle of the process.